 Thanks to its low profile look and metal finish, the OXO Good Grips stopper appeals even to our most discerning of testers.
 The sturdy wedge mechanism easily increases pressure on the seal with one single motion by expanding the silicon plug, creating a good seal with little effort.
-The stainless top looks at home and slick in most kitchens or dining areas.
-Without adding any extra pumps or multi-piece clutter, it seals the bottle well and is easy to clean.
+The stainless top has a sleek yet subtle look that will fit in with most kitchens or dining areas.
+Without adding any extra pumps or multi-piece clutter, it seals the bottle well and is easy to clean; what more can you ask?
 Removal is also quite easy, without any twisting or severe tugging necessary.
-These handy little stoppers do their job without drawing any attention to themselves.
+These handy little stoppers do their job without being overly flashy or complicated.
 They are simple, convenient, and nothing more than is necessary, making it simple for you to moderate and save some wine for another evening.

-The OXO Good Grips can handle side storage in the fridge, but we'd hesitate to depend on it for stopping spills if you're carrying it around in a backpack.
-Without a vacuum mechanism, the wine is subject to some oxidation from whatever O2 is left in the bottle when you opened it.
+The OXO Good Grips can handle side storage in the fridge, but we'd hesitate to depend on it to remain leak-free if you're carrying it around in a backpack.
+Without a vacuum mechanism, the wine is subject to some oxidation from whatever O2 is left in the bottle from when you opened it.
 You can extend this stopper's life easily by rinsing and storing it in the expanded configuration.
-Grab the OXO Good Grips as a classy gift or keep it in the drawer handy for your next wine tasting night with friends.
+Grab the OXO Good Grips as a thoughtful gift, or keep it in the drawer handy for your next wine tasting night with friends.
 It's a simple and well-priced solution for short-term wine preservation, which we appreciate.

 Le Creuset brings us an elegant choice for keeping your bubbly fresh over time.
 Our testing finds that this stopper kept our sparkling wines suitably bubbly for up to four days after opening.
 At five days, the wines had clearly lost carbonation, becoming flat and undrinkable at six.
-This levered stopper for sparkling wines grabs the collar of the bottle and plunges a secure seal over the edge of the bottle.
+This levered stopper for sparkling wines grabs the bottle's collar and plunges a secure seal over the edge of the bottle.
 We are surprised and delighted to report that the lever requires very little effort to create a good seal.
-The price point is a little high, but the build and design of this stopper are unmatched.
+The build and design of this stopper are unmatched and allow you to keep the celebration going for more than just one day.
 The finish is a unique metal look that stands out and shines.

 The price may be a little high for some, but if you spend the money on a nice celebratory bottle, you should plan ahead and make sure it's fully enjoyed.
 Simple and effective, the Le Creuset is best for the true sparkling wine enthusiast.

-Rabbit stoppers have a simple, classic style and the stainless center adds a splash of polish.
+Rabbit Bottle Stoppers have a simple, classic style, and the stainless center adds a splash of polish.
 These are about as close to a reusable rubber cork as you can get.
 Simply shove one of these beveled stoppers into your opened bottle of Beaujolais, and drink again another day.
-When we really mash them in there, these stoppers create a great seal, even for side storage.
+When we really mash them in there, these stoppers create a great seal, even for storing bottles on their side.

-While fairly versatile, these aren't ideal for fizzy drinks or sparkling wines.
-The stopper holds pressure well, but other choices with mechanical or vacuum seal would be preferred for side storage or tenuous travel.
-It also requires quite a bit of pressure to create a good seal, and then considerable tugging to break the seal.
-Folks with arthritis or any dexterity issues will want to look elsewhere.
-Basic yet functional, this multi-pack of stoppers is very inexpensive per item while satisfying most needs.
+While fairly versatile, the Rabbit is not ideal for fizzy drinks or sparkling wines.
+The stopper holds pressure well, but a mechanical or vacuum seal model is better for side storage or bumpy travel.
+It also requires quite a bit of pressure to create a solid seal, and then considerable tugging to break the seal.
+Folks with arthritis or any dexterity issues will want to go with another option.
+Basic yet functional, this multi-pack of stoppers is very inexpensive per item while satisfying most user needs.

-Vacuum activated mechanical devices get mixed reviews, but we really liked the secure feel of the EZ Basics.
+Vacuum activated mechanical devices get mixed reviews, but we really liked the secure feel of the EZBasics Wine Saver Vacuum.
 It excels with an ergonomic pump-action and clean metal finish aesthetic.
 Vacuum sealers boost confidence with side storage, and this model doesn't disappoint.
 Unsure which day you opened that bottle?
 Set the date dial and know how many days out that vino was uncorked.

-You can follow suggestions on how many times to pump, but it feels a little unscientific getting it right.
-Other models have a telltale click or similar to signal correct pressure.
-With this model, we ended up judging by feel, which seemed to work out just fine.
+While you can follow suggestions on how many times to pump, the process feels somewhat unscientific getting it right.
+Other models have a telltale click or similar concept that signals correct pressure.
+With this wine stopper, we relied on feel, which appeared to work just fine.
 The finish, secure seal, and general quality all feel quite high on this vacuum sealer stopper set.
-This model is ideal for those looking to grab the ultimate for side storage security.
+The EZBasics is ideal for those looking to grab the ultimate stopper for side storage security with an airtight seal.

-Wine vessels might not be the only bottles you want to seal and save for another day, and the Virtix takes versatility in a new direction with a cap-like design.
+Wine vessels might not be the only bottles you want to seal and save for another day, and the Vitrix Kitchenware Reusable Bottle Caps takes versatility in a new direction with a cap-like design.
 It sits snug on the outside of the bottle, allowing it to fit almost any wine bottle, beer, soda, or even olive oil.
 The clean design allows for a simple, no-fuss rinse.

-The material stretches a bit more than others, potentially allowing it to wear out if consistently used on larger bottles.
-Overall it held up somewhat well during testing, but we aren't confident in long-term results.
+The downfall is the material stretches a bit more than others, meaning it may potentially wear out if consistently used on larger bottles.
+Overall, it held up rather well during testing, but we aren't confident in long-term results.
 This model doesn't provide a perfect seal, so bottles may leak if stored on their sides, as we saw during our test period.
-It's best to keep bottles using these caps upright.
-Buy a couple of packs of the Virtix to have on hand for lost screw tops on almost any bottle.
+It's best to keep bottles upright when using these caps.
+Purchase a couple of packs of the Vitrix to have on hand for lost screw tops on almost any bottle.

 For those looking for a secure vacuum seal, the Vacu Vin Wine Saver Pump can deliver.
 After approximately 20 pumps, the stopper created a seal so tight that we could pick up the bottle by the stopper without it popping out.
 A seal doesn't get much better than that.
 The seal is easily broken by pushing a silicon tab at the top of the stopper to release the vacuum and remove the stopper.

 Elegance isn't exactly what comes to mind when we look at these stoppers.
-They're a basic grey color that favors function over aesthetics.
-The tab that releases the vacuum makes it easier to remove the stopper, but also makes us nervous about storing a bottle in a backpack with only the Vacu Vin stopper to secure the wine.
+They're a basic grey color that is more function than style.
+The tab that releases the vacuum makes it easier to remove the stopper, but also makes us nervous about storing a bottle in a backpack with only the Vacu Vin stopper to secure the wine, lest the tab is accidentally pressed.
 Twenty pumps for the vacuum to set in could be strenuous for folks with dexterity issues and just feels like a lot of work to some testers.
+This is not a plug-and-play stopper.
 We do not recommend using these stoppers without employing the vacuum pump.
 If you're willing to vacuum seal your wines, we suspect you're willing to put in a little work to keep your open bottles in tip-top shape for multiple nights of subtle flavors, and this vacuum-sealed stopper will do the trick.

-One choice for those asking a wine stopper to do it all is the Haley's Corker.
+One choice for those asking a wine stopper to do it all is the Haley's Corker 5-in-1.
 The manufacturer lists it as BPA-free.
 As you pour through the filter, you also get aeration before using it as a stopper.
 The multiple functions make this wine stopper an easy choice.

 Multiple points to seal from the bottle and pour spout provide an extra leak point and added wear possibilities.
 Sometimes products that attempt too much fall short on some functions.
 During testing, we found that this stopper didn't aerate as well as a dedicated aerator, it allows small pieces of cork to pass through, and it doesn't provide the most secure seal.
 Still, it's a jack-of-all-trades option for wine bottles, from pour to store.